-The problem with “location location location” is people don’t evaluate the saying on a case by case basis.
-Yes, location is key, and as a start up, picking an extremely high overhead spot is a HUGE mistake, and in fact breaking the rule of “location location location”.
+The problem with “location, location, location,” is people don’t evaluate the saying on a case-by-case basis.
+Yes, location is key, and as a start up, picking an extremely high overhead spot is a HUGE mistake, and in fact breaking the rule of “location, location, location.”

 You see, location is vital, and picking a location that makes financial sense AND physical sense is how to properly evaluate a spot.
 What good is high traffic if you can’t afford it?

 This was the perfect type of business for a slightly more “off the beaten path” style of location.
-A cute location on a secondary road would have been perfect, and at one 5th the cost.
+A cute location on a secondary road would have been perfect, and at one fifth the cost.

 This is exactly the kind of “specialty” shop that people don’t just casually walk into because they saw it driving by, but instead people become loyal fans and will go out of their way to frequent.

 Relying on “Local”